Duffy (Casualty): Reception

 Shipton was nominated for Best Drama Star at the 2017 Inside Soap Awards, while Charlie and Duffy's wedding was nominated for Best Drama Storyline.
 The following year, Duffy and Charlie were nominated for Best Soap Couple at the Digital Spy Reader Awards.
 In 2020, Shipton was nominated for Best Drama Star at the Inside Soap Awards.

 A reporter for The Daily Telegraph named Duffy as one of the 10 best Casualty characters.
 They said, "Reliable, super-efficient Duffy (Cathy Shipton) featured in the original cast when the medical drama launched in 1986 and is one of Casualty's most iconic and longest-serving characters".
-The Western Mail's Madelein Brindley branded Duffy "a stalwart" of Casualty, and wrote "regarded as the mother of A&E she was both caring when needed but not afraid to be strict when necessary."
+The Western Mails Madelein Brindley branded Duffy "a stalwart" of Casualty, and wrote "regarded as the mother of A&E she was both caring when needed but not afraid to be strict when necessary."
+In the 1996 book, "The Guinness Book of Classic British TV", Duffy is described as being the opposite of Megan's character.
+It was noted that "although more than capable professionally, she never exhibited qualms about expressing feelings openly.
+Her private life, too, was tinted with tragedy and unhappiness as she attempted to juggle the pressures of work and single parenthood."

+Shaun Kitchener of the Daily Express named Duffy as one of Casualtys "most iconic characters".
+He also reported how viewers had expressed their happiness over Duffy's return in 2016.
 Sharon Marshall writing for the Daily Mirror praised Shipton, Thompson and Bleasdale's "sterling performance" during the 30th anniversary episode.
 She added that one particular scene with all three made her cry, adding that it was like "saluting our NHS heroes".